Ali-Aljufairi/free-genai-bootcamp-2025/sentence-constructor/home.md

 # Hyptothesis and Technical Uncertainty

-1. Is Reasoning model  will be enough to perform better than normal model
+1. Is Reasoning model  will  perform better than normal model
 2. Assumtpotion will you use paid model From and free model will be able to perform better is it posiible to get good Reasoning model
-3. I think Given an example on how I want the answer would be helpful and what to give the
+3. I think Given an example on how I want the answer would be helpful to them and I will get better response
 4. I think we will be able to acheive The task but zeroshot promt would be a bit diffcult to achieve
 5. Does XMl make really huge difference when promting I need to verfiy I get the idea and heard it not sure will make difference